janewliang/PanelRePROducible/_deps/README.md

 Functions for simulating pedigrees, running PanelPRO models, and obtaining diagnostic metrics.
-They will be called as dependencies to run the simulation studies and data application.
+They are called as dependencies to run the simulation studies and data application.

 ### Simulating Families
 - `family_simulation_functions/`: Code to simulate detailed pedigrees, including family history of cancer, genotypes, and tumor marker testing results.
 The primary function, `sim.simFam`, can be found in `sim.simFam.R`.
 For further details, see the individual function documentation.